h1

 Yes.
 There are a number of custom Z-machine interpreters for handhelds; see the ifwiki page on interpreters.
 CellarDoor for PalmOS seems to receive especially rave reviews.
 CellarDoor also handles Glulx games.

-What about the iPhone?
+What about the iPhone or iPad?

 Can I7 games be bundled with executables so the player just has to click to play?